ferozsalam/k8s-audit-log-inspector/README.md

 and Kibana to set themselves up; I recommend waiting at least five minutes before navigating to `localhost:5601` on the host machine.

-Once the box is running, you can access the box via `vagrant ssh` to make any changes you want, but PRs are welcome for any fundamental issues with the default configuration.
+Once the box is running, you can access the box via `vagrant ssh` to run operations on the microk8s cluster.
+You will need to `sudo -i` to do so first (no password required) as the default `vagrant` user currently isn't in the correct groups.
+Once you are root, use `microk8s.kubectl` in order to run commands as usual, for example, `microk8s.kubectl get po`.

+PRs are welcome for any fundamental issues with the default configuration.
 The build has been tested on Ubuntu 18.04.

 Ideally we would be able to use something like [kind][1], but it does not currently support audit logging, so we use the Vagrant approach instead.